easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 3.4.16 November 25, 2019 =

+* Fix: Added check for post type in epl_admin_posts_filter to avoid conflict with other plugins like ninja forms.

 = 3.4.15 November 21, 2019 =

 * New: Migrated from PHP Session to WP Session to prevent WordPress > Tools > Site Health REST API error.